sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 -   1 - message sync is allowed.
 The user can change this setting.

 <a href="" id="messaging-allowmms"></a>**Messaging/AllowMMS**
+> [!NOTE]
+> This policy is only enforced in Windows 10 Mobile and not supported in Windows 10 for desktop.

 <p style="margin-left: 20px">Added in Windows 10, version 1703.
 Enables or disables the MMS send/receive functionality on the device.
-To enable enterprises, disable MMS on the devices as part of the device auditing or management requirement.
+For enterprises, this policy can be used to disable MMS on devices as part of the auditing or management requirement.

 <p style="margin-left: 20px">The following list shows the supported values: